2018 Pacific hurricane season: Hurricane Lane

-A tropical wave departed from the western coast of Africa on July 31 and traveled westward across the Atlantic Ocean with limited thunderstorm activity.
-The wave entered the Pacific Ocean on August 8 and became more organized by August 11, however, development was significantly impeded after convection became sporadic.
-A low-pressure area developed on August 13 and gained banding features as it strengthened.
-A tropical depression spawned around 00:00 UTC on August 15, about 1,075 mi southwest of the southern tip of the Baja California peninsula.
-At that time, the depression was tracking west-southwest under the influence of a subtropical ridge, which was located to the north.
-Over the next few days, the ridge weakened, allowing for a westward and later west-northwestward movement.
-The depression strengthened into Tropical Storm Lane by 12:00 UTC on August 15.

-Soon after, a period of rapid intensification commenced as Lane entered a favorable environment of warm sea surface temperatures, low wind shear, and moist air.
-Lane became a hurricane by 00:00 UTC on August 17 and reached its initial peak as a 140 mph Category 4 major hurricane by 12:00 UTC on the next day.
-The cyclone began to weaken after entering the Central Pacific due to moderate southwesterly wind shear imparted by an upper-level trough located near the Hawaiian Islands.
-Lane continued slightly north of west after it bottomed out as a Category 3 storm on August 19.
-Wind shear decreased by midday August 20, allowing Lane to intensify once more.
+A tropical depression formed on August 15 from a tropical wave, about 1,075 mi southwest of the southern tip of the Baja California peninsula.
+Moving westward, it strengthened into Tropical Storm Lane.
+With warm waters, low wind shear, and moisture, Lane rapidly strengthened, becoming a hurricane on August 17, and a Category 4 major hurricane by the next day.
+Lane weakened due to wind shear, but intensified on August 20 after it subsided.
 The storm peaked around 06:00 UTC on August 22 as a Category 5 hurricane with winds of 160 mph and a pressure of 926 mbar; this intensity made Lane the fifth storm to achieve Category 5 status in the Central Pacific in recorded history.
 Over the next few days, Lane weakened as it tracked north-northwest into a region of high wind shear.
 The cyclone moved around the western edge of a mid-level ridge, shifting its track northward; at its closest point to the state of Hawaii, Lane was about 150 mi away from most islands.
 The cyclone weakened below Category 3 status early on August 24 and then rapidly weakened into a tropical storm by 06:00 UTC on August 25.
 The storm then turned westward, away from the Hawaiian Islands, while continuing to weaken.
 Lane fell to tropical depression status by 12:00 UTC on August 26, and became a tropical storm again a day later despite the shear.
 Lane weakened into a remnant low by 00:00 UTC on August 29, while 185 mi north-northeast of Johnston Atoll.
 The remnants traveled northward and dispersed 12 hours later.